Joris Paret

 May.
 2016 – Jul.
 2016 Montpellier, France

-Creation of heterostructures by mechanical exfoliation, transfer and stacking of 2D crystals.
-Raman spectroscopy and white-light reflectometry.
-Redaction of a user manual for an optical miscroscope for Master students.
+Fabricated complex heterostructures through mechanical exfoliation and stacking of 2D materials.
+Characterized materials using Raman spectroscopy and white-light reflectometry.
+Authored a microscope user manual for training graduate students in optical characterization.

 Experimental physics | Python